gurishaansingh/Induction-Program/README.md

 We had a lunch break

 #### 1:30 PM to 3:30 PM -
-We had subject-wise lectures of P2P and Physics
+We had subject-wise lectures of P2P and Physics.

 ### DAY 4  (05-08-2025)